ROPO: Robust Preference Optimization for Large Language Models: Introduction

-Although impressive, ranking-based methods are heavily dependent on the high-quality preference ranking data, which is costly and limited in practice \cite{kim2023aligning, chen2024self}.
-First, the noise (e.g., incorrect or ambiguous preferences) in the preference ranking data is inevitable \cite{wang2024secrets}, whether the annotators are humans or LLMs.
-Figure \ref{fig:agreement} reports the inter-annotator agreement across different humans and LLMs.
-The data indicates that the agreement lies within a relatively low range of 57\%-76\%, reflecting an approximate noise proportion of 25\%-45\%.
-Second, existing ranking-based methods are sensitive to the noise in the preference data.
-As shown in Figure \ref{fig:dpo-noise}, we observe a significant change in the performance of Direct Preference Optimization (DPO) \cite{dpo}, a representative ranking-based method, as the noise ratio increases.
-Specifically, the performance decreases greatly under even 10\% noisy labels.
-Therefore, it is highly desirable to develop a noise-tolerant preference alignment method.
+Despite their impressive performance on preference alignment, ranking-based methods heavily rely on the high-quality preference data, which is costly and limited in practice \citep{kim2023aligning, chen2024self}.
+First, the noise (e.g., incorrect or ambiguous preferences) in the preference data is unavoidable \citep{wang2024secrets}.
+Many recent studies have observed the presence of preference noise at levels of 20\%-40\% across various scenarios \citep{gao2024impact, lee2023rlaif, zheng2024judging, llama2, cui2023ultrafeedback, zhao2023slic, munos2023nash}, whether the annotators are humans or LLMs.
+Second, the performance of LLMs will significantly deteriorate when trained with noisy preferences \citep{rdpo, gao2024impact, lee2023rlaif}.
+For instance, a 10\% increase in the noise rate may lead to a 30\% decrease in the performance of DPO in terms of win rate \citep{gao2024impact}.
+Therefore, it is highly desirable to develop noise-robust preference alignment techniques.